Tartsi/Pig-Dice-Game/documentation/install.md

 python/python3 manage.py runserver
 ```

-Now you can use the application!
+Now you can use the application locally!

 ### Usage